Nceptioj/ThunderMaps-DataFeeds/README.md

 ### Modifying for your feed

 In order to customize it for your feed you will need to modify the `Feed` class.
 First you will need to assign fields in the `getFeed()` method based on what specific data you need to grab from your feed.
-In the case of NASA's feed the following fields are grabbed:
+Here the main data is extracted and put into a variable:

 ```python
 # Extracting fields from the feed data